dolfelt/blog/_posts/2015-09-05-golang-avatars.md

 ##### Simplicity &amp; Flexibility

 The service is simple and doesn't pretend to force you to use it a certain way.
-Images are associated with a SHA1 hash then then uploaded to S3.
+Images are associated with a SHA1 hash, then uploaded to S3.
 There are plans to add additional storage providers, but S3 makes the most sense overall.
 Data related to the images is all stored in PostgreSQL.

 You can hash anything, use that hash to upload, then retrieve it later.
 It's really that simple.